 Students have a maximum of six years for degree completion.
 During that time students are expected to maintain continuous enrollment during fall and spring semesters.
 Failure to maintain continuous enrollment may affect degree completion due to course availability.
-Before a semester of nonenrollment, students are encouraged to contact their graduate coordinator, graduate studies, financial aid office (if applicable), and international programs (if applicable) to discuss implications of nonenrollment.
-A maximum of two semesters of nonenrollment are permitted before a student must enroll or request a leave of absence.
-Students who fail to reenroll or request a leave of Absence form can be found on the Office of Graduate Studies website
+Before a semester of non-enrollment, students are encouraged to contact their graduate coordinator, graduate studies, financial aid office (if applicable), and international programs (if applicable) to discuss implications of non-enrollment.
+A maximum of two semesters of non-enrollment are permitted before a student must enroll or request a leave of absence.
+Students who fail to reenroll or request a leave of absence form can be found on the Graduate School website